microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 Pruning Quickstart
 ==================

+Model pruning is a technique to reduce the model size and computation by reducing model weight size or intermediate state size.
-Model pruning usually has following paths:
+It usually has following paths:

 #.
 Pre-training a model -> Pruning the model -> Fine-tuning the model
 #.
 Pruning the model aware training -> Fine-tuning the model